 Materials list

-- Self-adhesive numbers and dots
+- Self-adhesive dots

-You might notice the different version of the number 4 on the smaller wheel.
+Notice the different version of the number 4 on the smaller wheel.

 Instructions for a counting wheel